-In the DB2 database, Insert, Delete and Update are real operations you do very often.
+In the DB2 database, Insert, Delete, and Update are real operations you do very often.
 To access your data, you need to use Index or Hash on the Table you wish to use.
-I am going to give here the top differences between hash and index.
+I am going to give you here the top differences between hash and index.

 Index vs Hash scan (Read)

 - To create Unique columns, you have to define an index.